 - Place chicken breasts in a wide shallow pan, which has a lid, and add enough chicken broth (or a combination of chicken broth and water) to completely cover the chicken by an inch or so.

-- Over medium heat, without covering the pan, bring the liquid in the pan just to the simmer.
+- Over medium heat, without covering the pan, bring the liquid in the pan just to a simmer.
 With a large spoon, move the chicken breasts around a bit to be sure each piece is completely surrounded by liquid.

 - Remove the chicken from the liquid (broth may be strained and frozen for future use).
 Note: You can use this method for chicken with skin and bones, both of which should be removed and discarded at this point in the process.